 Before founding this startup, Sabeen used to work in the hospitality industry and was employed at Al-Jumeira in Dubai.
 Altamash used to look after his family business but after realizing the potential of this idea, he now completely focuses his energy on Maya’s Closet and joined the company around a year ago.

 Though they have only launched their websites a few weeks back, they receive 99% of their orders through Facebook which has created a stronger bond between their brand and their customers.
 By directly communicating with their clients, Maya’s Closet has established a good relationship that will surely have a lasting impact on their startup.

 In the start, Maya’s Closet only featured baby clothes, but now they are expanding their portfolio to include toys and baby accessories.
-Everything featured in their store is imported where the main idea was that they would introduce in the online baby store whatever clothes they liked or deemed fit for their daughter in a price that was reasonable to them as parents.
-For this purpose, Altamash himself goes abroad to buy the products while coordinating with Sabeen at the same time to pick and chose the design of everything.
+Everything featured in their store is imported where the main idea was that they would introduce in the online baby store whatever clothes they liked or deemed fit for their daughter at a price that was reasonable to them as parents.
+For this purpose, Altamash himself goes abroad to buy the products while coordinating with Sabeen at the same time to pick and choose the design of everything.

 At the beginning of their e-commerce journey, there were around 5 to 6 online stores, but now after three years, this number has been doubled which provides a lot of choices to the consumers.
 But again the main differentiating point between them and Maya’s Closet is their business model that includes buying the products from various international brands and selling them at a marginally low price.

 Going through the pricing phase, Maya’s Closet doesn’t like to look at or replicate their competitor’s prices as they have their standard cost model.
 Regardless of the cost and design, the company has priced a two-piece set around Rs.
 1650, and the price for a three-piece would be Rs.
 1850.
 They offer free delivery across Pakistan on orders of Rs.
 1500 and above.